aliasjohn/downloadian/README.md

 1. proxy - to enable or disable proxy
 2. headers - to enable or disable displaying headers in 200 case
 3. removing - to enable or disable removing downloaded data after canceling a download

+### Warning
+Trying to resume you should be careful (now): case when it is imposible to resume hasn't been checked yet.